JuliaSmoothOptimizers/CUTEst.jl/README.md

 ## Installing

-To install CUTESt, we suggest using the [Homebrew](https://github.com/Homebrew) [CUTEst tap](https://github.com/dpo/homebrew-cutest), which will build a shared library.
+To install CUTEst, we suggest using the [Homebrew](https://github.com/Homebrew) [CUTEst tap](https://github.com/dpo/homebrew-cutest), which will build a shared library.